shashankskagnihotri/pruneshift-public/README.md

 We leave out gradient based methods as they are hard to work with.

 ## TODOS:
-- Saturday: Is runner day, we implement rewind, evaluate at the end of a run.
-- Sunday: Is dataset day, we integrate augmix, Imagenette and ImageNetC.
-- Implement rewind.
-2h
+Update augmix to cifar10:
+    - Such that we can have ImageNetC, ImageNetR Update the datamodules [Friday]:
+    - Such that we can have ImageNetC, ImageNetR
+    - We want one central factory function!
+Update the correct learning shedule [Saturday]:
+    - This should be done with hierachical configurations.
-- Integrate structured pruning.
-2h
+    - Start pruning.
+Look into the hydra code [Sunday]

 ## Questions